MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/enable-outbound-communication-clicktoact.md

 ## Step 1: Set the Enable Outbound Communication field value in the channel provider configuration

-1. Sign-in to Dynamics 365 for Customer Engagement apps.
+1. Sign-in to Dynamics 365.

-2. Select the drop-down button on the Dynamics 365 for Customer Engagement apps and select **Channel Integration Framework**.
+2. Select the drop-down button on the Dynamics 365 and select **Channel Integration Framework**.

 3. Select a channel provider from the **Active Channel Providers** list.